kaleidos-ventures/taiga-resources/content/extend/how-to-extend-taiga.md

 - [taiga-php](https://github.com/TZK-/TaigaPHP) is a wrapper made in PHP to handle the Taiga API.
 - [python-taiga](https://github.com/nephila/python-taiga) is a library, written in Python, to interact with the API.
+- [Taigo](https://github.com/theriverman/taigo) is a library, written in Go, to interact with the API.

 You can check all the [community contributions]({{< ref "contributions" >}}) which add functionalities over Taiga's.